-Install/Upgrade SUSE® Rancher Manager on a Kubernetes Cluster
+Install/Upgrade SUSE® Rancher Prime on a Kubernetes Cluster

 In this section, you’ll learn how to deploy Rancher on a Kubernetes cluster using the Helm CLI.